maardal/mad-libs/README.md

-# mad-libs
+# mad-libs clone

 Digital mad libs clone, written in HTML, CSS and plain Javascript.

+## Why

+To reinforce basic HTML, CSS and Javascript skills and knowledge.